arisGio/webpack/README.md

 --> you could have multiple if you wanted to do some code splitting --> [name].js going to be bundle.js as you can see from the entry property --> since we are in development mode we have all this unnecessary lines of comments in bundle.js, in production mode is going to be much less code

+## Loaders & Sass Compiling

+loaders will make it so you can load images right into your JS or CSS or SASS --> in this example we want to have sass files here, and have webpack compile our SASS or have the loader do it

+npm i -D sass style-loader css-loader sass-loader --> you can use node sass, but probably is deprecated now, maybe it's DART SASS